CalHenry/pretty-print-languagetool/README.md

 ```

 ## Usage
-- with a plain text file (.md works)
+- with a text file (plain text or .docx)

 ```sh
 pp-languagetool -l en-US -f <my_file.txt>
 ```

-- with stdin text or using the -t options
+- using the -t options

 ```sh
 pp-languagetool -l en-US -t "This is a baadly sppelled sentnse"
 ```
-If you don't provide either -f or -t, you will be prompted to enter text in the terminal.
-Once done, exit with ctrl-D to let languagetool check the text
+If you don't provide either -f or -t, you can enter text directly as stdin.
+Once done, exit with ctrl-D to let languagetool check the text.

-> [!NOTE]
-> Currently only supports plain text file types that are allowed by LanguageTool cli (.txt, .md, ...).

 ## Credits